vaishnavinalawade/Games_In_Python/README.md

-# Games_In_Python
+# Programs_In_Python
-This repository contains all the games created using Python
+This repository contains all the programs created using Python